Collinjia/NLP-Sentiment-Classification/README.md

 # Sentiment Classification

 This project is to build a sentiment classifier to classify restaurant reviews.
-Data is in [reviews.csv](reviews.csv）.
+Data is in [reviews.csv](reviews.csv).

 It has two approaches.
 One is using [**Bag of Words in Sklearn**](BagofWords_Approach.ipynb), the other is using the [**ULMfit in fastai**](Fastai_Approach.ipynb).